Skip to main content

 Beyond the Broken System: Reimagining Protection Pathways in Canada

-Notions of a “broken immigration system” are prevalent in conversations around refugee protection in Canada.
-This workshop will explore how we can move beyond critique to co-create equitable and time-efficient models of asylum access.
-It will begin with a panel of experts discussing labour and education-based complementary pathways, Sponsorship Agreement Holders, and new Safe Mobility Offices, and end in breakout groups where participants will work through worksheets to imagine safer asylum-seeking pathways that newcomers deserve.
+Notions of a ‘broken immigration system’ are prevalent in conversations around refugee protection in Canada.
+This workshop explores how we can move beyond critique to co-create equitable and time-efficient models of asylum access.
+This workshop will begin with a panel of experts highlighting the triumphs and downfalls of existing complementary pathways and exploring new safe pathways to asylum that can be created to address the realities of today’s political context.
+The workshop will end with breakout groups where participants will complete worksheets to imagine safer asylum-seeking pathways that newcomers deserve.

 Information about the Hotel